 There is much that made me disagree with Win Bigly, including:

-- Continuous bragging on “calling the future”
+- Continuous bragging about “calling the future”

 Win Bigly is a big parade of the author’s ability to “predict the future”.
 A couple of times he said that his predictions were so good that they ended up spooking people.